 • The use of such vocabularies is a key issue; because these metadata may be invoked by mean of web service as National Land Registers Systems as customers by a web page.

-• This model for interoperability there should contribute to foster a single European real estate and mortgage market, making it more efficient and transparent.
+• This model for interoperability should contribute to fostering a single European real estate and mortgage market, making it more efficient and transparent.

 • The assistance tools complementing the single point of access within the e-Justice portal will enable an effective use of this information.